 Philadelphia, PA - After our lunch date at Geno’s (South Philly: Date Night at Genos Steaks), Geno brought us over to Rim Cafe, a chocolate shop with the essence of the French Riviera, but with Italian cafe tradition.

 I had never known that a place like this existed in Philadelphia- and was immediately brought back to my days studying abroad, with quaint little coffee shops, and incredibly friendly owners.
 As they say at Rim Cafe, they don’t want customers, they want friends.

 Owner Rene Kobeitri is a character.
 You can tell that he really, truly, absolutely, loves his job.
 As soon as you walk in, he’s standing behind the counter, right by his big chocolate wheel, ready to make you whatever chocolaty drink you choose.
 Since we were here on our Instagram date, Rene made us up a bunch of their different concoctions.

-After Rene made our delicious drinks, he broke out the bongos, and started beating along to Santana.
-We danced, we listed to the music, we had a great time.
+After Rene made our delicious drinks, he broke out the bongos and started beating along to Santana.
+We danced, we listen to music, we had a great time.
 We had such a great time, that after we went to dinner that night (which happened to be back in the Italian Market) we went back to Rim for dessert.
 This time, we picked drinks off the menu board (Ryan’s needed a flame thrower) and some cannolis with that mascarpone cheese we had tasted earlier in the day.

 We definitely have found our new favorite dessert spot in Philadelphia.
 And the best part about this cafe?
 Since they want friends, not customers, they stay open until the last patron leaves.
 This means they can be open until 3 am on some evenings.
 Now that’s customer service.